Ways of paying your course fees

 The College offers academic excellence entrance scholarships for undergraduate students who achieve the equivalent of ‘ABB’ at A level.

-MA courses at NTC are now designated for student finance loan funding.
-Loans are available to English or EU-domiciled students who are present in England on the first day of the course.
-Loan funding is not currently available to students domiciled in Scotland, Wales or Northern Ireland.
+MA courses at NTC are designated each year by the Department for Education.
+The MA course (but not its associated PG diplomas and certificates) is currently designated, and we have applied for the course to be designated again for the 2018-19 academic year (a process which is completed early each spring).
+Loans are currently available to English, Welsh, or EU-domiciled students who are present in England on the first day of the course.
+Loan funding for full time study is currently available to students domiciled in Scotland (selected pathways only, since if a similar award is available in Scotland it will not be funded for England).
+Loan funding is not currently available for students in Northern Ireland.
 In 2017/18, eligible students can apply for a loan of up to £10,280 which is paid directly to the student and can be used for tuition and living costs.

 British PhD students are not currently eligible for student loan funding.